By Gabriel Andre – Art in Tanzania internship

 places around the world, the maximum expected amount of rainfall in 10 years is projected to increase, which can lead to flooding.

-Nowadays, Tanzania is subjected to this seasonal temperature and climate variation.
+Nowadays, Tanzania is affected by seasonal temperature and climate variations.
 The rainfall period starts in December and ends at the beginning of April.
 Then, the easter season arrives with comfortable temperatures, consequently causing the arrival of millions of tourists.

 What would be the projection of this monthly precipitation in RCP 2.6 and 8.5 scenarios?